Last updated June 2018

 – The Serengeti –

-The Serengeti is the ultimate safari destination and the reason many people choose to come to Tanzania in the first place.
+The Serengeti is definitely a contender for the best safari in Africa and it’s the reason many people choose to come to Tanzania in the first place.

 Vast and open this national park is teeming with all the wildlife you can imagine and stretches for miles and miles.
 The name ‘Serengeti’ actually means ‘endless plains’ in the Maasai language.

 I’ve been to the Serengeti around 5 times and it’s the place where I’ve seen the most leopards, with a 100% success rate so far.

 You can fly into the serengeti from Arusha, however it’s drivable in a day, with most safaris reaching the park by early afternoon (if you don’t stop at Lake Manyara or Tarangire on the way), allowing you to do a safari on the way into the park.